scidam/mpseudo/README.md

 # Mpseudo [![Build Status](https://travis-ci.org/scidam/mpseudo.svg?branch=master)](https://travis-ci.org/scidam/mpseudo)

 Mpseudo performs multicore and precise computations of pseudospectra of square matricies.
-It uses pseudospectra definition and find epsilon-values on a regular grid of complex plane.
+It uses pseudospectra definition and find epsilon-values on a regular grid of a complex plane.
 It uses `multiprocessing` module to share computations between cpu-cores, and `mpmath` module to calculate epsilon-values with high precision.